- What is counselling?

 This section covers self-directed help on common issues, such as anxiety (including health anxiety and social anxiety), assertiveness, bereavement, depression, eating disorder, self-esteem, self-harm etc. You may find that working through a workbook and following the given guidance to make some changes are sufficient to overcome your difficulties.

-Free to download mental health apps.
+Click here to find free to download mental health apps.

 Useful sites & information